 Every winter the Grand Canyon Railway’s Polar Express comes to life on a journey from the nighttime wilderness of Williams, Arizona, to the enchanted beauty of “the North Pole”—where Santa Claus and his reindeer are waiting with a keepsake present for every good boy and girl.
 You’ll be smiling from ear to ear, as you watch children’s faces light up when the train arrives, and enjoy hot chocolate and chocolate chip cookies while listening to this timeless story.

 Make this a family holiday tradition, and call today to make your reservations (because space is limited to those who truly believe in the spirit of Christmas).
-The ride lasts a little over an hour, with the train leaving each night at 5:30 p.m. and 7:30 p.m., as well as select days that feature a 3:30 p.m. matinee departure.
-Book online for 2014 now, or call 1-888-848-3511.
+The ride lasts a little over an hour, with the train leaving each night at 5:30 p.m. and 7:30 p.m.
+Book online for 2017 now, or call 1-888-848-3511.
+You can also book for 2018 here.

 What to Expect